-The HSCRC established an uncompensated care fund whereby all hospitals were required to contribute 0.75% of revenues to this fund to help provide for the cost associated with uncompensated care for certain Maryland hospitals above the State average.
-In December 2008, the HSCRC modified this mechanism to finance uncompensated care statewide.
-The policy implemented 100% pooling and all Maryland hospitals have the same percentage of uncompensated care in rates.
+The HSCRC established an uncompensated care fund whereby all hospitals were required to contribute 0.75% of revenues to this fund to help provide for the cost associated with uncompensated care for certain Maryland hospitals above the State average, and all Maryland hospitals have the same percentage of uncompensated care in rates.
 High uncompensated care hospitals receive funds and low uncompensated care hospitals provide funding.
-The Hospital had net receipts of \$1,231,318 and \$806,028 for 2017 and 2016, respectively, related to its participation in the uncompensated care fund mechanism.
+The Hospital had net receipts of \$1,173,646 and \$1,231,318 for 2018 and 2017, respectively, related to its participation in the uncompensated care fund mechanism.